To maintain good academic standing, each student must:

 Right to Hearing.
 A student may request a hearing before the Academic Rules Committee in the petition.
-If so requested, the Academic Rules Committee shall schedule a hearing as soon as practicable following receipt of the student's petition and whenever practicable at the campus where the student is based.
+If so requested, the Academic Rules Committee shall schedule a hearing as soon as practicable following receipt of the student's petition.
 The purpose of the hearing is to permit the student to make a statement based on issues raised in the written petition and to answer questions of the Academic Rules Committee.
 The student must appear alone.
 Counsel, witnesses or other observers are not permitted.

 3. Presumption Based on Academic Performance.

 To merit reinstatement to good standing, the student must present evidence sufficient to overcome the presumption that arises from the student's academic performance that: